Traveling so easy a Gingerbread can do it!

 - As a Hilton Honors Reward Member, we were eligible to add free breakfast to our reservation at Hilton Moorea Lagoon and Spa when we booked directly through Hilton.com.
 It’s free to sign up and perks like free Wi-Fi and guaranteed lowest price are effective immediately.
 As a member of the IHG Rewards Club in Bora Bora, we received 50% off a direct boat shuttle to the airport and a 50% discount per person at the breakfast buffet while staying at the Intercontinental Le Mona Bora Bora.

 Shop at nearby markets or grocery stores.

 - We purchased baguettes, cheese, lunch meat, snacks, wine, and beer from the nearby market in Bora Bora.
-We had drinks and lunch at our bungalow or packed a picnic when we were out exploring.
+We had drinks and lunch at our bungalow or packed a picnic when out exploring.
 Only eating out 1 or 2 meals per day and buying fewer drinks at a restaurant significantly lowered our expenses.

 - At the markets, customers are charged $1 USD per bag at checkout.
 To cut costs further, pack a reusable tote.

 Take the Amemiti Ferry instead of flying from Tahiti to Mo’orea.

 - We transferred to Mo’orea from Tahiti via inter island flight for the aerial views in lieu of splurging on a helicopter excursion.
 The Aremiti Ferry shuttles between Tahiti and Mo’orea for about $15 USD per person each way.